THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 reality like a riddle or enigma – something that is hard to distinguish or to be clearly determined.

-clearly – the image is made clear.
-But this verse references the intensity by adding as fully and
+– the image is made clear.
+But this verse references the intensity by adding as fully and clearly as we

 I Cor 13:12 ROTH For we see, as yet, through a dim window, obscurely, but, then,